At this time of year, it’s all go in the garden. There’s lots to get on with, including planting up beds, borders, containers and hanging baskets.

 These emporiums of all things green and sparkly are like treasure troves – a visit is like having an injection of dopamine and endorphins straight into your brain.
 And, of course, the garden centres and nurseries know this!
 I used to manage garden centres and we used all sorts of ‘tricks of the trade’ to prise that fiver (actually, probably more like £50!) out of your tightly closed wallet or purse.

 This year plant sellers will be more eager than ever.
-The Beast from the East, the snow, the cold temperatures and all the rubbish weather that went on earlier in spring mean that most of them are trading well below normal.
+The wet start to spring, then the Corona virus and the recent heat wave have all taken their toll.
 So, if you have a good local plant centre then please go along and support them.
 Once you become a regular, and they get to know you, you may even be rewarded with better service – and even special treats – from the staff.

 But before you act like a kiddy in a sweetie shop, just chill and relax a bit.
 It’s so easy to get totally carried away.

 Go, stop, wait

 If possible, don’t visit over the weekend – there’ll be less of a scrum during the week, you’ll have more time to think about what gems to buy and the staff will have more time to help you.
 It’s probably best not to visit on a Monday – most of the fast-selling stock will have either sold out or been rifled through like clothes at a jumble sale over the weekend.
 I like to visit on a Friday – they’ll have all the new stock in ready for the expected bumper sales over the weekend.

 Ideally, do your research before you go, so you have an idea what to buy – rather than standing in an oasis of plants, scratching your head.
 And – impossible I know sometimes – don’t be tricked into getting something you really don’t want, don’t know how it grows or what conditions and care it needs.